Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 - Temperature: Check the temperatures in the enclosure to make sure that they are the right degree.
-The hot side needs to be between 90 and 92F.
-Measure the temperatures in the enclosure with a digital thermometer with a probe.
-The stick-on thermometers are NOT accurate by any means, and that includes if you place it on the floor of the tank.
+The hot side needs to be between 90 and 92°F. Measure the temperatures in the enclosure with a digital thermometer with a probe.
+The stick-on thermometers are NOT accurate by any means, and that includes if you place them on the floor of the tank.

 - Substrate: Consider what substrate you're housing the gecko on.
 Loose substrates such as play sand, calci-sand, vita-sand, silica sand, wood chips, bark, potting soil, gravel, crushed corn cob, walnut shells, or any other substrate that is sold in a bag that you could find at a hardware store.
 Loose substrates can cause impaction, which is potentially fatal.

-- Change in home: Is the gecko new to you home?
+- Change in home: Is the gecko new to your home?
 New geckos may not eat for a few days and even up to a week due to the stress of changing environments.

 - Feeding: What was the gecko being fed prior to you bringing it home?
 If you change what the gecko is used to, it might not take to the new feeder too well.